lapsusgroup3301-oss/Gemini-thumbnail-Reviewer/README.md

 Runs at:
 http://localhost:8501

-Start by uploading any image from the `test_thumbnails/` folder to confirm the pipeline is functioning.
+Upload any image from `eval_thumbnails/` to test the pipeline.

 ---

-# How it works
+# How It Works

 ### Vision Agent
-Extracts visual features using Gemini (colors, subjects, theme cues, emotional tone).
+Gemini Vision model describes the visual scene, color, subjects, composition, and tags.

 ### Heuristic Agent
-Computes:
-- brightness
-- contrast
-- aspect ratio fit
-- clarity markers
+Computes brightness, contrast, and aspect-ratio fitness.

 ### Coach Agent
-Uses Gemini to produce:
+Combines all signals into a single structured review:
+- verdict
 - strengths
 - weaknesses
-- improvement suggestions
+- realistic improvements
-- redesign prompts
+- quality score

-The backend merges agent results into a clean response, which the frontend displays.
+### Engagement Agent
+Predicts performance potential using a blended scoring formula.

 ---

 # License

-This project is released under the GPL v3 license.
+This project is licensed under GNU GPL v3.
 See the LICENSE file for full terms.